Sunghoon-cloud/Topic-based-Clustering/README.md

 (file)   <i> Professor_ratings_words_freq.csv</i>

 : This is data file of Ratings and word frequency matrix extracted from the Professor ratings reviews, which were scrapped by the author from ratemyprofessors.com.

+<b>DISCLAIMER</b>

+R packages and codes for Topic-based Segmentation Methods (Latent Class Regression with Group Variable Selections) are available in this repo (see reference article by Kim et al. (2024)).
+The packages include synthetic data for users to learn the use of the models.
+Also, this repo contains the code for data generation and link to download the example application Yelp data.

+We developed this R code to be as user-friendly as possible.
+However, a minimum familiarity with the R language and knowledge of statistics are assumed to properly import the data, run the model, and interpret the results.
+There is no in-built protection against misuse, and this code is offered without any guarantee.

+<b>Technical Help or Problem Report</b>

+We are expecting the R codes to be easy to use and to be working well.
+Please send questions or report bugs to Sunghoon Kim (E-mail: Sunghoon.Kim@rutgers.edu).